emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 --------

 1. The MPS provides no guarantees about the promptness of finalization.
 The MPS does not finalize a block until it determines that the block is finalizable, which may require a full garbage collection in the worst case.
+Or the block may never become finalizable because it is incorrectly determined to be reachable due to an :term:`ambiguous reference` pointing to it.

 2. Even when blocks are finalized in a reasonably timely fashion, the client needs to process the finalization messages in time to avoid